MIDS-scaling-up/v2/week09/hw/README.md

 * Do you think your model is fully trained?
 How can you tell?
 * Were your GPUs fully utilized?
 * Did you monitor network traffic (hint:  ```apt install nmon ```) ?
 Was network the bottleneck?
+* Take a look at the plot of the learning rate and then check the config file.
+Can you explan this setting?